adamczykmichael/liferay-classic-portlet-decorator/README.md

 # Classic Portlet Decorator Themelet
 Brings back the old way of hiding and displaying what is now called the portlet decorators.
-With this themelet you will be able to get the functionality without touching your themes.
-You will be extending your themes with the themelet.
+With this themelet you will be able to get the functionality by extending your themes.

 ## Compatibility:
 Liferay 7.0 and 7.1